 Sources for information about voting records include:

-- The Official Records of the appropriate organ provide full text of speeches, descriptions of actions taken on resolutions together with voting records.
+- The Official Records of the appropriate organ provide full text of speeches, descriptions of actions taken on resolutions and voting records.
 Summary records include summaries of speeches, outlines of actions taken on resolutions, and voting records.

 - UNBISnet is an up-to date source of voting information.